An Entrepreneur’s Guide to Taking Your Business Online

 Taking your business online may seem overwhelming, especially to entrepreneurs who have always tread the physical route from the start, but it doesn’t have to be.
 You only need to know what to do!

-Get a domain name
+Get a Domain Name

 Businesses show their presence online through websites.
 If you do not own one yet, now’s the best time to purchase a domain name.
-There are plenty of local and international providers with various domain suffix that can get you one.
+There are plenty of local and international providers with various domain suffixes that can get you one.
 An example is Cables and Sensors with .eu suffix.
 You may initially purchase one that lasts for two years, as you can always extend your contract depending on the success of your business.
 Domain names that are easy to spell and are no longer than two to three syllables usually catch more attention.

 There is more to just putting up a website than it looks.
 The process will also involve planning on its design and infrastructure — one that looks professional and convenient for the online public.
-There is a lot of competition in the e-commerce world regardless of your industry, which is why it pays to put time and effort in putting together your upcoming website.
+There is a lot of competition in the e-commerce world regardless of your industry, which is why it pays to put time and effort into putting together your upcoming website.

 Don’t be discouraged if you know nothing about the internet.
 There is a flock of freelance web designers out there that you can tap for help.
 They are pros at creating websites and giving them a professional appearance.
-Of course, you are still the one in control of how you want your online store to look like, so it is best to closely collaborate with your designers at all times.
+Of course, you are still the one in control of how you want your online store to look, so it is best to closely collaborate with your designers at all times.
 What you can do is come up with an outline of your desired content and let your designer bring it to life.

 Your website would need content to guide your potential customers.
 Write the text that you want to include on the site.
 If you’re not comfortable with writing, you can always hire a copywriter who can produce content, such as copy or product descriptions.
 He or she can work hand-in-hand with your web designer to ensure a compact outcome.

-Don’t rush in going “live” just yet.
+Don’t rush into going “live” just yet.
 Test-drive your website for a month and use this span of time to gather feedback from your users.
 One way to promote your online store is to offer a discount for your first 100 users, or however, you’d like it.
 Once you get an opinion from your target audience, make the necessary changes as soon as possible.

 Going online does not mean you have to let go of your physical presence; it may just mean expanding your reach as wide as it can be.
-Once you have successfully transitioned, you will be surprised to learn how many potential customers are not just walking around in your area, but are also sitting in front of their computer screens from miles away.
+Once you have successfully transitioned, you will be surprised to learn how many potential customers are not just walking around in your area but are also sitting in front of their computer screens from miles away.